ibm-cloud-docs/EventStreams/monitoring.md

 ### Instance utilization
 {: #ibm_eventstreams_instance_utilization}

 Instance utilization.
-0 reflects an utilization under 80%, 1 over 80% and under 95% and 2 over 95%.
+0 indicates an utilization of under 80%, 1 indicates an utilization of over 80% and under 95%, and 2 indicates an utilization of over 95%.

 | Metadata | Description |
 |----------|-------------|